masari-project/Masari-Marketing/Tutorials/Web-Wallet/Masari_Engagement_Webwallet_Instructions.md

 ![export page](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/export%20page.PNG)

-Exporting to a file will also contains a backup of all transactions, which will speed up future syncronizations if you ever need to import the wallet.
+Exporting to a file will also contain a backup of all wallet transactions, which will speed up future syncronizations if you ever need to import the wallet.

 **Settings**

-The settings page allows you to choose or change the wallet language, change the sync speed (faster speed will consume more hardware resources), change the wallet password, or delete the local copy of the wallet.
+The settings page allows you to change the wallet language, change the sync speed (faster speed will consume more hardware resources), change the wallet password, or delete the local copy of the wallet.

 ![settings page](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/Web-Wallet/Images/settings%20page.PNG)